For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #7 Stop while your Ahead

-When the writing is going really good and I feel like I could go on for hours or days even without food or sleep — just on the edge of that twelve hour day is when I stop.
+When the writing is going really well and I feel like I could go on for hours or days even without food or sleep — just on the edge of that feeling is when I stop.
 I stop and I make myself go to bed or read, or tidy up.
 It sounds counterintuitive.
 Why on earth would you STOP when the creative juices are flowing?
-Because, as Papa Hemingway used to say, you know what happens next — you already have the idea, the thought, the dialogue, the scene.
+Because, as Papa Hemingway used to say, you know what happens next — you already have the idea, the thought, the inspiration.
 If you stop while you’re ahead you’ll never get stuck.
-Your creations will pull you back like a magnet, and the next time you sit to create you’ll know where to start. 🤍
+Your creations will pull you back like a magnet, and the next time you sit to create you’ll know where to start and feel empowered to keep going. 🤍